core-wg/resource-directory/draft-ietf-core-resource-directory.md

 Resource Type parameter value of "core.rd-lookup\*" is used to discover the URIs for RD Lookup operations, and "core.rd-group" is used to discover the URI path for RD Group operations.
-Upon success, the response will contain a payload with a link format entry for each RD function discovered, indicating the URI path of the RD function returned and the corresponding Resource Type.
+Upon success, the response will contain a payload with a link format entry for each RD function discovered, indicating the URI of the RD function returned and the corresponding Resource Type.
 When performing multicast discovery, the multicast IP address used will depend on the scope required and the multicast capabilities of the network.